How to Backup Windows Server to OneDrive Easily (3 Ways)

 Step 6.
 When you open this page, it will automatically select these files for you and they will be synced into the OneDrive folder.
 This folder has a two-way sync feature, so you just need to drag and drop the files into OneDrive folder, It will automatically backup and sync the files.

 Way 2.
-Backup Windows Server to OneDrive via Official Website
+Backup Server to OneDrive via Official Website

 The second way to backup Windows Server to OneDrive is to use the official website of OneDrive.
-It allows you to upload files manually.
-Please follow the steps below.
+It allows you to upload files or folders manually.

 Step 1.
 Go to the official website of OneDrive and sign in.